Helplessness is an emotion that we experience when we realize that we can’t do anything to solve an important problem.

 Where there’s a will there’s a way; cliche but true

-The only reason we feel helpless is that we can’t find a way to solve our problem.
+The only reason we feel helpless is that we can’t find a way to solve our problems.
 If you think that there isn’t a way maybe you haven’t looked hard enough or maybe you are just repeating what you learned from others who have a habit of feeling helpless.

 If you are flexible enough in your approach, gain enough knowledge, and acquire the skills that you lack you’re sure to find a way.